TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 ## Other languages

-Models for languages other than Finnish are currently being trained.
+Models for languages other than Finnish and English are currently being trained.
 Stay tuned!

 # Installation